Welcome back to your Consultant track

 - Case study libraries and logic tree examples

-The ability to assess stakeholder alignment, navigate facilitation logistics, and prime the client team for collaboration.
+Definition: The ability to assess stakeholder alignment, navigate facilitation logistics, and prime the client team for collaboration.

-Consulting Examples:
+Consulting examples:

 - Running a discovery session for a new project